bptfreitas/SerialPortEmulator/README.md

 sudo make uninstall
 ```

-# Use
+## Use

 After the installation, by default, it will be instatiated on /dev many pairs of devices:

-/dev/ttyVB0 <---> /dev/ttyVBComm0
+- /dev/ttyVB0 <---> /dev/ttyVBComm0
-/dev/ttyVB1 <---> /dev/ttyVBComm1
+- /dev/ttyVB1 <---> /dev/ttyVBComm1
 ...

 And so on.
 Writing on one device will make its content to be read on the other pair, and vice-versa

 Example:
-1) Open a terminal Window and run:
+1) Open a terminal window and run:
 ```
 cat /dev/ttyVB0
 ```
 The device will be put on waiting for incoming data

-2) Open another terminal Windows and run:
+2) Open another terminal window and run:
 ```
 echo "XYZ" > /dev/ttyVBComm0
 ```
-Return to the other terminal Window.
+Return to the first terminal Window.
 It should appear the 'XYZ' on it.